What It Is and What to Expect

 Expressive language refers to a child’s ability to use language to express himself.
-A child uses expressive language every time he communicates his needs, thoughts and ideas to others using words, phrases, or sentences.
-Expressive language, though, is a very broad term.
-As speech-language therapists, we break expressive language down even further into three distinct parts: semantics, syntax, and morphology.
-We do this so that we can better describe and treat the core problem.
+For example, a child uses expressive language when communicating their needs, thoughts, and ideas to others using words, phrases, or sentences.
+Expressive language, though, is an extensive term.
+Therefore, as speech-language therapists, we break expressive language down further into three distinct parts: semantics, syntax, and morphology.
+We do this to describe and treat the core problem.

-Some children for example, may have difficulty with vocabulary.
-They might not yet have words that they use to communicate with others.
-Or, they might have a very limited vocabulary, or might be able to use words some of the time, but have trouble “finding” the words other times.
+Some children, for example, may have difficulty with vocabulary.
+Yet, they might still need words to communicate with others.
+Or, they might have minimal vocabulary or be able to use words sometimes but have trouble “finding” the words other times.
 These types of difficulties with vocabulary fall into the category of expressive language semantics.

-As children develop expressive language, they typically follow a general pattern of acquisition.
-In other words, they generally develop expressive language skills one after another, in a certain order, around a certain age.
+As children develop expressive language, they typically follow a general acquisition pattern.
+In other words, they generally develop expressive language skills one after another, in a particular order, around a certain age.

 Even before their first words, children communicate with the world around them.
 They start babbling around 6 months, and by 9-12 months, they use gestures such as pointing, nodding, and waving.
 Children usually use their first real word around the age of 12 months.
-This varies widely, though, so don’t be too worried if your child isn’t talking by one year.
-Some children take up to 15 months to utter that long-awaited first word, and this is still considered normal.
+This varies widely, so don’t worry if your child isn’t talking by one year.
+Some children take up to 15 months to utter that long-awaited first word, which is still considered normal.

-Around 18 months, children usually have about 50 – 100 words in their expressive vocabulary (the words they are saying out loud).
-Again, this depends on the child.
+Around 18 months, children usually have about 50 – 100 words in their expressive vocabulary (the words they say aloud).
+But, again, this depends on the child.
 Some children only have about 20 words at this age.
-By 24 months, many children have 200 – 300 words, but some will just be hitting the 50-word mark and that’s okay too!
+By 24 months, many children have 200 – 300 words, but some will just be hitting the 50-word mark, and that’s okay too!

 Sometime between 18 and 24 months, or whenever a child has 50 words in his vocabulary, she will start using 2-word phrases like “mama shoe” or “go outside.”
 This is an exciting time, as it usually marks the beginning of a language explosion.
-At this point, it is difficult to keep track of exactly how many words a child has in her vocabulary.
+However, at this point, it is difficult to keep track of exactly how many words a child has in their vocabulary.

-At 24-30 months, children start using morphemes, or grammar markers that are added onto words.
+At 24-30 months, children start using morphemes or grammar markers that are added to words.
 As they create their sentences, you’ll hear them start using –ing (daddy walking!), plural s (two ducks!), and possessive –s (mommy’s shoe!).
-They also start using longer sentences by this age, although you’ll still hear lots of mistakes in grammar, or syntax.
+They also start using longer sentences by this age, although you’ll still hear many grammar or syntax mistakes.

-By 5-7 years of age, children have an expressive vocabulary of 3000-5000 words, and are starting to tell simple stories, using the correct order of events.
-They can also participate pretty well in basic conversations, and can accurately answer questions about things that happened to them.
+By 5-7 years, children have an expressive vocabulary of 3000-5000 words and are starting to tell simple stories using the correct order of events.
+They can also participate in basic conversations and accurately answer questions about what happened to them.
 Your child’s expressive language skills will continue to develop throughout the elementary school years.